Paolo Joseph Baioni

 2021–2025

-Developing massively parallel numerical methods and GPU-accelerated simulation codes with performance portability across architectures.
+Developing massively parallel numerical methods and GPU-accelerated simulation codes with performance portability across architectures, alongside dissemination activities including publications, conference presentations, and organisation of minisymposia.

 Selected Projects